Ado (footballer)

-Eduardo Roberto Stinghen (born 4 July 1944), best known as Ado, is a former Brazilian footballer who played as a goalkeeper.
+Eduardo Roberto Stinghen (born 4 July 1944), best known as Ado, is a Brazilian former footballer who played as a goalkeeper.

 In his career (1964-1984) he played for Londrina, Corinthians, America-RJ, Atlético Mineiro, Portuguesa, Velo Clube, Fortaleza, Ferroviário and Bragantino.
 He was selected in the Brazilian team for their win in the 1970 World Cup without playing any games in the tournament.